machinat/sociably/docs/using-states.md

 ### User State

-User state might have different usage scope to channel state, since a user might show up in different chat rooms.
+Sometime you might want to save the state of the user instead of channel.
+User state have different usage scope to channel state, since a user can show up in many chatrooms.

-To use state on an user instead of a channel, use `#userState()` method:
+To use state on an user instead of a channel, use `#userState(user)` method:

 ```js
 app.onEvent(